Malcolm-Jamal Warner’s Death: What Happened to ‘The Cosby Show’ Alum in Costa Rica?

 At the time of the incident, no lifeguards were on duty.
 Local volunteer patrols had been reassigned due to resource shortages, and the beach is known for its dangerous rip currents.

 In an initial statement, the Costa Rican Red Cross said that “two people were dragged by a water current at the beach,” and both individuals were out of the water by the time paramedics arrived.
-The second person, who was treated at the scene, was reported to be in critical condition after being rescued.
+The second individual, who was treated at the scene, was initially reported to be in critical condition after the rescue.
+Dr. Mauricio Solano Corella, Medical Director for the Talamanca Health Area, later confirmed that the man was a 29-year-old from Nicaragua who had been attempting to rescue Warner.
+“He was treated, found to be stable, and discharged without complications,” Dr. Corella said in an updated statement.

 Malcolm-Jamal Warner’s Kids